 The legacy of Marius Petipa is an immense, lively, colourful puzzle filled with music, painting, literature, directing work and priceless choreography of the classical ballet founder.
 It can be discovered and collected endlessly through the research of new archival documents, studying of choreographic notations, the restoration of lost details, moving away from simplifications and finding new content.
 Though the traditional performance of Petipa’s ballets and dances at the Mariinsky Theatre, “The House of Petipa”, has always been treated with great respect and even reverence, it is still important and interesting to see and experience how his legacy sounds and looks like in an interpretation by choreographer-reconstructors.
-This makes possible to look more closely at it and discover new facets of the talent of the Great Marius Petipa.
+This makes it possible to look more closely at it and discover new facets of the talent of the Great Marius Petipa.

-Sergeev Collection at Harvard University
+Nikolai Sergeev Collection at Harvard University

 The Sergeev collection includes the notations of ballets and dances from operas with music scores, programs of Mariinsky Ballet performances, synopses of ballets, photographs of dancers, costume and scene designs for ballets.
 The majority of the choreographic notations document with varying degrees of detail the original works and revivals of Marius Petipa.